 - It’s already cold: That might sound funny but when you’re making iced coffee it’s ideal to start out with cold brew because it’s already cold which means your ice will last longer.
 You also won’t have to worry about the bitter flavors that sometimes come from making iced coffee from hot brewed coffee.

-- You don't have to brew it daily.
-Once the 12 to 24-hour steeping process is over you can store your cold brew coffee in the fridge for up to two weeks, as long as it sealed properly.
-It maintains it's flavor much better than storing hot brewed coffee because it's a concentrate.
+- You don’t have to brew it daily.
+Once the 12 to 24-hour steeping process is over you can store your cold brew coffee in the fridge for up to two weeks, as long as it is sealed properly.
+It maintains its flavor much better than storing hot brewed coffee because it’s a concentrate.
 That means your morning coffee routine just got a lot quicker.